stephenslab/mixsqp-paper/README.md

 ## Developer notes

-Run these commands to re-build the webpsite from the Jupyter notebooks.
+Run these commands to re-build the website from the Jupyter notebooks.

 ```bash